amrutprabhu/amrutprabhu.github.io/data/blog/2020/what-are-java-records-in-java-16.md

 # Cannot define your own instance variables

 When you define the header, it represents the state of your record class.
-This means you cannot have any other instance variable inside the record. the only instance variable that would be created is the ones provided in the header component.
+This means you cannot have any other instance variable inside the record. the only instance variable that would be created is the one provided in the header component.

-However, you can have static variables inside records and can be accessed the same as classes by using the record class name.
+However, you can have static variables inside records that can be accessed the same as classes by using the record class name.

 # Defining your own methods

 You can define your own methods that you would want to use inside a record.
 Even your own version of the accessor, equals, or even hashcode methods.
-But make sure you do no make changes that would result in breaking what immutability means.
+But make sure you do not make changes that would result in breaking what immutability means.

 You can define static methods and static initializers also.
-These are the same as how we have it in class declarations.
+These are the same as how we have them in our class declarations.

 # Applying annotations.